spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 > Show us what you got by combining effects!

-Ok, so there’s some kind of plasma beam energy gun going on in the background, and a slightly modified version of the scroller from Day 6 in the forreground.
+Ok, so there’s some kind of plasma beam energy gun going on in the background, and a slightly modified version of the scroller from Day 6 in the foreground.
 I really like it!

 *251 characters*